Skip to main content

 Resetting 2-step verification

 If an employee changes their phone number, they’ll need to update their 2-Step settings.
 This can be done by HR and employees themselves.
-To achieve that, go to an employee’s profile and click the “Manage” button, then “Password and Security…”:
+To achieve that, go to an employee’s profile, open the Manage dropdown menu, and select Password and Security.

 Clicking “Reset 2-Step Verification” will then reset the process, so they can enter their new phone number during the next login.

-If the “Reset 2-Step Verification” button is grayed out, it means that the user has not set up their phone number yet and there is nothing to reset.
+If the “Reset 2-Step Verification” button is grayed out, it means that the user has not set up their phone number yet, and there is nothing to reset.

 Did this answer your question?